ozblech/devops-infra/readme.md

 EKS Service Deployment Project
 Description
 This project demonstrates the deployment of an EKS (Elastic Kubernetes Service) environment for hosting a Python-based application forked from Counter-service App.
-The project also implements a CI/CD pipeline using Jenkins to automate application builds, testing, and deployment.

 Project Features
 VPC Creation: Sets up a Virtual Private Cloud (VPC) to host the EKS cluster.